siyuan0/Multi-objective-simulated-annealing/README.md

 1. Reduce the time spent in deliveries
 2. Ensure all deliveries are fulfilled
 ##
 Hence a multi-objective simulated algorithm was used, which considers solutions where no one solution is strictly better than the other (ie. a solution may fare better at one objective but worse at another) and find a way to filter through them.
+The diagram belows shows a typical spread of solutions between 2 objectives and the algorithm's aim is to search out the final set of solutions (in red) and then pick a solution based on requirement of the problem.
 ![diagram](images/diagram.png)